Thurston norm for coherent right-angled Artin groups via $L^2$-invariants

 of compact connected graphs, such that $\bigcup_{k \geq M} Y^{(k)} = Y$.
 Let $\mathbb{Y}^{(k)}$ be the sub-graph-of-groups determined by the inclusion $Y^{(k)} \subseteq Y$.
 The subgraph $\mathcal{T}_k := \mathcal{T} \cap Y^{(k)}$ is a spanning tree of $Y^{(k)}$ and the fundamental group $\pi_1(\mathbb{Y}^{(k)}, \mathcal{T}_k)$ can be identified with a subgroup of $\ker \phi$.
 Hence, there is a chain of subgroups such that

-Since the homology functor commutes with direct limits, for each $n \geq 0$ we get that where $\calD_G$ is the Linnell ring of $G$.
+Since the homology functor commutes with direct limits, for each $n \geq 0$ we obtain where $\calD_G$ is the Linnell ring of $G$.
 Note that since $G$ is torsion free and satisfies the Atiyah conjecture, the Linnell ring $\calD_G$ is a division ring.

 We claim that for every $k \geq M$, Assuming that the claim holds, by \eqref{eq:homology_direct_limit} it follows that